lateefj/shylock/README.md

 #### Etcd

-  umount $HOME/tmp/localhost/etcd; rm -f shylock; go build; ./shylock etcd $HOME/tmp/localhost/etcd/
+  _Start of docs in the /docs directory_

+  shylock etcd /mnt/localhost/etcd/

   # Mount as read only
-   umount $HOME/tmp/localhost/etcd; rm -f shylock; go build; env ETC_READ_ONLY="true" ./shylock etcd $HOME/tmp/localhost/etcd/
+  ETC_READ_ONLY="true" shylock etcd /mnt/localhost/etcd/

 ####  PathQOS

-  umount /mnt/a; rm -f shylock; go build; env IOC_FILE=/tmp/shylock.csv PATHQOS_DIR=/mnt/b ./shylock pathqos /mnt/a
+  IOC_FILE=/tmp/shylock.csv PATHQOS_DIR=/mnt/b shylock pathqos /mnt/a

 With this csv as an example: